C# Minor 7th Piano Chord

 The Notes in a C# Minor 7th Chord

-The root of the chord is always the easiest to find because it's in the name of the chord!
+The root is the bottom note of the chord, the starting point to which the other notes relate.
 The root of a C# Minor 7th chord is C#.

 The Min 3rd

 The minor third of a C# Minor 7th chord is E. The minor third is up three half-steps from the Root.

 - D is a minor second above C#.

 - D# is a major 2nd above C#.

 - E is a minor third above C#.

 The minor seventh of a C# Minor 7th chord is B. The minor seventh is down two half-steps from the Root.